HubLot/vim-gromacs/README.rst

 If *syntax*, *ftdetect* and *ftplugin* directories don't exist, copy them from github.
 If they are, copy only files inside.
 Otherwise, existing files will be replaced.

++ **Pathogen Way**

+Pathogen is a vim module which allows to load modules from there own directory.

+Install pathogen (https://github.com/tpope/vim-pathogen) and then clone this repository in ~/.vim/bundle.
+It works.

 + **VimBall Way (Vim >= 7.0)**

 Get the vimball *gromacs.vba*.